sarakilany/Coursera_Guided_Projects/README.md

 # Coursera_Guided_Projects
 Learning Data Science is best taught through projects.
-A major resource for new learners is coursera's guided projects.This folder contains the guided projects and their certificates from Coursera that I finished.
+A major resource for new learners is coursera's guided projects.This folder contains the guided projects that I finished and their certificates from Coursera.

 # Projects